 Morris Arboretum is lovely in any season.
 But, during the holidays, it is even more enchanting thanks to the addition of its Holiday Garden Railway.
 For one-quarter mile, the train winds its way along a track through the winter garden passing through tunnels and over bridges.
 Along the way, it snakes by miniature buildings and town scenes lit with twinkling lights for Christmas.

-The railway is free with admission during the day from November 24 though December 30, 2023.
+The railway is free with admission during the day.
 Thursday through Sunday evenings are special events when the railway is lit with holiday lights, and there are laser lights in the trees.
 Evening reservations typically sell out well in advance, so plan ahead if you want to enjoy the experience.
+In 2024, the railway runs from November 23 though December 30.

 Stroll through Miracle on South 13th Street